amyxgm2/GreenLens/README.md

-# 🌿 GreenLens: Scan Smarter, Shop Greener
+# 🌿 GreenLens: Make choices that protect our planet

 **GreenLens** is a web app that lets users **upload a product photo** or **enter its name**, then uses **AI to rate its sustainability** — from energy use to ethical impact.